Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Sole Proprietorship Advantages

-• Ease of setup: makes the sole proprietorship an attractive option in Washington.
+• Ease of setup: The sole proprietorship is an attractive option in Washington.
 You don’t need to file legal documents with the state to create a sole proprietorship entity, making the process straightforward.

-• Lowest startup costs: With no formal registration requirements, a sole proprietorship has very minimal startup costs.
-You may need to register a business name and obtain necessary licenses and permits (which would be the same regardless of business structure).
+• Lowest startup costs: A sole proprietorship has minimal startup costs, with no formal registration requirements.
+However, you may need to register a business name and obtain the necessary licenses and permits (which would be the same regardless of business structure).

 • Tax simplicity: In Washington, sole proprietors report their business income on their personal tax returns.
 This simplifies the tax filing process as it doesn’t require separate corporate tax filings.